IHE/RAD.IRA/input/pagecontent/volume-1.md

 The `Hub` switches the `Current Context` to the urgent study being opened.
 The `Hub` distributes the open event to all subscribers to keep them synchronized.
 The initial report context is still maintained by the `Hub` since it is not closed, but it is _suspended_ (i.e., not the `Current Context`).

 When the user finishes reviewing the urgent study, the report context of the urgent study is closed and all subscribers receive the close event.
-The `Hub` has been configured to set the `Current Context` to *empty* after closing the `Current Context`.
+The `Hub` set the `Current Context` to *empty* after closing the `Current Context`.

 The driving application sends a *new* open event for the _suspended_ report context to make it the new `Current Context`.
 All subscribers receive the open event and resume to the _suspended_ report context.
 Alternatively the driving application could choose to open any other report context as appropriate.

 See [Use Case #3](volume-1.html#1xx423-use-case-3-interruption-and-resume-flow) for more details.

-The `Hub` may alternatively have been configured to force immediate resumption of the _suspended_ report context.
-See [Close Report Context](rad-x4.html) for details.

-TODO: The last paragraph may be deleted after FHIRcast discussion.

 #### 1:XX.4.1.10 Subscriber Local Context and Local State